 Directors will assume full responsibility for the iPad once it has been issued.
-Responsibility for repair or replacement of damaged, lost or stolen devices will be determined on a case by case basis.
+Responsibility for repair or replacement of damaged, lost, or stolen devices will be determined on a case by case basis.

-Directors are requested to report loss or theft or damage to the Manager, Corporate Governance.
+Directors are requested to report loss or theft or damage to the manager responsible for governance of the OHA.